Student Aides

 Training Period

 Approximately 10 days will be devoted to training you on several aspects of roles and responsibilities within the Student Aide position (some duties are listed under the next section).
-This training period will begin sometime during the last full week of May and likely conclude Friday, June 2 with the first session starting Monday, June 5.
+This training period will begin sometime during the last full week of May and likely conclude the Friday before the first Orientation session.

 • Student Aides are expected to be available 24 hours a day and cannot hold other employment during the training period.